rodri-r/simple-website-on-akash/README.md

 ## Build your website

 Your Nginx server should now be working.
 You can now go to /var/www/html and start building your site.
+Simply delete the file index.nginx-debian.html and create an index.html file or whatever website you feel like.

+You can get your URL from Akash Console.
+Click on your deployment and on the leases tab, you will see URI(s): copy that and paste it in your browser.

+## Extras

+- Add a domain and https to your website.